When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 In addition, synthetics go through more processing than conventional brands, which is done to remove impurities that can increase pollution or reduce lifespan.

-As you may expect, these benefits don’t come cheap, as there’s a lot of resources involved in manufacturing such products.
+As you may expect, these benefits don’t come cheap, as there are a lot of resources involved in manufacturing such products.

 A bottle of synthetic oil will cost you more than the same quantity of conventional motor oil.
 They’re also lighter than their conventional counterparts, which is useful when the temperature drops.